Investment and business visas

 Significant and detailed policy applies to each of these investor categories, although we list a few of the key aspects of the particular policies which should be understood as part of the first phase of due diligence.

 The investments made under these categories are restricted by the New Zealand Government.
-However, New Zealand holds one of the most flexible investment based visa polices in the world when comparing to New Zealand’s main investment based visa competitors (that include Australia).
+However, New Zealand holds one of the most flexible investment based visa policies in the world when comparing to New Zealand’s main investment based visa competitors (that include Australia).

 New Zealand operates a policy that passively encourages more active (growth-orientated) investments, rather than proscribing them.
 Therefore, the policy caters for investors who wish to receive relatively high yields from “safe” New Zealand Government Bonds, to those who wish to invest into residential/commercial property, other private equity and venture capital investments that hold more risk.